Smith’s two touchdowns help Baylor evade Texas State, 29-20

 THE TAKEAWAY

-Known previously for dynamic offenses, Baylor’s defense demonstrated its might in the season opener.
+Known previously for pass-first, dynamic offenses, Baylor’s defense demonstrated its might in the season opener.

+Aranda wants the Bears to play with an attitude on defense, but he doesn’t want them to cross the line into sloppy play.
+He felt they crossed that line against the Bobcats.

 The Bears limited the Bobcats to 45 yards rushing and just 14 first downs prior to their penultimate possession, a 10-play, 65-yard drive capped by Jahmyl Jeter’s 2-yard touchdown.